kenchris/urlpattern-polyfill/README.md

 // CJS module loading (Node.js)
 require("urlpattern-polyfill");

-// ESM module loading (Node.js)
-if (!globalThis.URLPattern) {
+// ESM module loading (Node.js and browser) if (!globalThis.URLPattern) {
   await import("urlpattern-polyfill");
 }
 /**
- * The above is the recommend way.
-However, when you can't
+ * The above is the recommend way to load the ESM module.
- * use top level await you can load it like this:
+ * However, when you can't use top level await,
+ * you can load it like this:
  */
 import from "urlpattern-polyfill";
 ```